DS-100/su19/grading.md

 will be public.
 Your two lowest labs scores and two lowest homework scores will be dropped.

-Vitamins are due every Tuesday and Thursday, and your two lowest Vitamin scores will be dropped.
-Each Vitamin will be scored out of 3 points, and full credit will be given to any on-time submission that answers at least 3 questions correctly.
-Most Vitamins have 5 questions.
-Answering only 1 or 2 questions correctly will earn 1 or 2 points, respectively.
-Late submissions will not receive credit.

 Lecture attendance counts for 5% of the overall grade and will be recorded using a Google Form that will be open during a random point during lecture.
 To receive credit for attendance, you must attend at least 3 lectures a week for 6